p6m-archetypes/python-multi-step-agent.archetype/README.md

-# A Python Project Scaffolding archetype
+# Multi Step Agent Archetype

 This is an [Archetect](https://archetect.github.io/) archetype.